kris-nova/API/API/src/Debug/README.md

 API/src/Debug
 ===

-Logic for handy debugging tools
+ - What happens when something goes wrong?
+ - This is the future place for debuggery tools